brettguenther/conversational-analytics-evaluation/README.md

 {
   "id": "S-4",
   "category": "Simple",
-  "question": "What were monthly sales in 2024?", "expected_result_text": "",
+  "question": "What were sales in December 2024?", "expected_result_text": "",
   "expected_result": [
       {